API References#

 Examples

->>> ObjectType(ObjectIdentity('SNMPv2-MIB', 'sysDescr')).loadMibs('IF-MIB', 'TCP-MIB') ObjectType(ObjectIdentity('SNMPv2-MIB', 'sysDescr')) >>>
+>>> ObjectType(ObjectIdentity('SNMPv2-MIB', 'sysDescr')).load_mibs('IF-MIB', 'TCP-MIB') ObjectType(ObjectIdentity('SNMPv2-MIB', 'sysDescr')) >>>

-- resolveWithMib(mibViewController, ignoreErrors=True) ObjectType #
+- resolve_with_mib(mibViewController: MibViewController, ignoreErrors=True) ObjectType ¶

 Perform MIB variable ID and associated value conversion.